Close Alert Banner

 Are visitors allowed to eat and drink in the home and remove their mask while in the resident’s room?

-To support the mental health and well-being of residents, activities within the home – such as communal dining, social activities and exercise classes – continue to be permitted, but large group activities are discouraged and residents will be cohorted on their home areas for any high-risk activities, such as dining, singing and dancing.
+To support the mental health and well-being of residents, activities within the home – such as communal dining, social activities and exercise classes are permitted.

 Are there specific visiting hours?